Young Preschool Class Overview

 Snacks, an organic lunch, and diapers and/or pull-ups are included in the cost of tuition.

-The dramatic play area is a popular destination within the classroom.
-This space provides the children with the opportunities to make sense of their interpretations of the larger world around them.
-Here you will find children engaged in conversations as they problem solve who will get to play the cat and who will have to be the caretaker or discuss how they will set up a bakery and what roles might be needed when one plays bakery shop.
+We offer opportunities for dramatic play in our young preschool classroom.
+Here, the children with the chance to make sense of their interpretations of the larger world around them.
+You will find children engaged in conversations as they problem solve who will get to play the cat and who will have to be the caretaker or discuss how they will set up a bakery and what roles might be needed when one plays bakery shop.
 Dramatic play is a natural way to help children at this age develop their language and communication skills.
 Because of the popularity of this type of play among the young preschooler, you will often see many children playing together in this area as the children begin to move from parallel to interactive play.